Burmese pythons in Florida: Control

 Biocontrol, or biological control, of pythons, has also been proposed by several scientists, likely because of the low detectability of pythons.
 Traditionally, biocontrols use a virus, parasite, or a bacterium that is selective to the target species in order to reduce the population's size.
 If the pathogen is not species-specific, it could harm other species.
 Given that biocontrol methods present a nontrivial and somewhat unpredictable risk to the area's delicate ecosystem, additional research and careful deliberation are necessary before such techniques are used.
 One of the possible ways of biocontrol is reintroduction of native predators.
 For example, jaguars had lived in Florida during the Pleistocene, but became locally extinct.
 These big cats can kill and eat large snakes (their diet in South America includes anacondas).

-Beyond the scientific community, the use of bounty hunters has received a great deal of support from officials and the media, but results have been disappointing.
-The 2013 Python Challenge, a month-long event with cash incentives for python captures sponsored by the Florida Fish and Wildlife Conservation Commission, resulted in only 68 total python captures by 1,600 registered participants.
-Another hunt was nonetheless held in 2016, resulting in 106 pythons captured by over 1,000 participants.
+Beyond the scientific community, the use of bounty hunters has received a great deal of support from officials and the media, and although the results have not been very significant in the context of the high estimates of python populations, these conservation efforts have increased awareness of the problem.
+The 2013 Florida Python Challenge, a month-long event with cash incentives for python removals sponsored by the Florida Fish and Wildlife Conservation Commission, resulted in only 68 total pythons removed by 1,600 registered participants.
+Another hunt was nonetheless held in 2016, resulting in 106 pythons removed by over 1,000 participants.
+The challenge returned in 2020 and has since been an annual event over the duration of ten days.
+Recently, in 2023, it resulted in 209 pythons removed by 1,050 participants.

+In 2017, the Florida Water Management District created a permanent team of 50 contracted bounty hunters working alongside another 50 contractors employed under the Florida Fish and Wildlife Conservation Commission.

 Some participants in the state-sponsored hunts have had snakeskin products made from the carcasses, but hunting the animals for food is not recommended, as many top level predators of the Everglades have dangerously high levels of mercury through bioaccumulation, the pythons being no exception.
 Environmental chemist Dr. David Krabbenhoft of the U.S. Geological Survey tested tissue samples from a collection of frozen python tails maintained by scientists at Everglades National Park.
 Analysis of more than 50 samples yielded up to 3.5 ppm of mercury.
 The state of Florida considers fish containing more than 1.5 ppm of mercury unsafe to eat.
 However as of December 2020 the FWC is studying mercury levels again in order to make recommendations about what size, age, and location of origin might be safe to eat.
 The eggs are edible.

-In July 2020 the South Florida Water Management District and the Florida Fish and Wildlife Conservation Commission announced that the 5000th python had been removed from the Everglades.
+In July 2020, the South Florida Water Management District and the Florida Fish and Wildlife Conservation Commission announced that the 5,000th python had been removed from the Everglades.